gvergnaud/ts-pattern/README.md

 match<[State, Event], State>([state, event]);
 ```

-Her we wrap the state and the event objects in an array and we explicitly
+Here we wrap the state and the event objects in an array and we explicitly
-specify the type `[State, Event]` to make sure it is interpreted as a tuple by
+specify the type `[State, Event]` to make sure it is interpreted as
-TypeScript, so we can match on each value separately.
+a [Tuple](https://en.wikipedia.org/wiki/Tuple) by TypeScript, so we
+can match on each value separately.

 ### .with(pattern, handler)